Can I Leave My Cat Alone for a Week?

 10. Enlist a trusted friend or neighbour

 Probably the easiest way to make sure Kitty is happy and well is to get a friend to make regular visits for feeding, litter cleanup, water top up and playtime.
-If you can’t find anyone, you can try a cat-sitting service and hire someone experienced to look after your cat and your home.
+If you can’t find anyone, consider trying a cat-sitting service to hire someone experienced to care for your cat and your home.

 11. Boarding Houses